kenneym/vmd-cudagl/README.md

 Then, simply type `vmd` from within the container to start the program.

 #### Step 4: Test Performance:
 Test files were too large to be included in this Github repository, but are included in the Dockerhub version of each image.
-To run these testfiles from the Dockerhub versions of the images provided.
-Move to the opt/vmd/h1n1testscene or opt/vmd/hivtestscne directory in your container.
+To run these testfiles from the Dockerhub versions of the images provided, enter the container's bash, then, move to the opt/vmd/h1n1testscene or opt/vmd/hivtestscne directory in your container.
 Each test  will run a "quicksurf" calculation on your molecule of choice, and output information about the length of time elapsed when performing each stage of this calculation.
+To run the test, after moving to the directory containing your test of choice, type the command:

+`vmd --dispdev openglpbuffer -e name-of-script`

+`openglpbuffer` can be replaced with simply `opengl` to see the test run visually, but this will slow down the test speed as it will require the GPU to perform both calculations and display graphics at the same time. `name-of-script` is simply the name of whichever .vmd test script you have chosen to run.

 The HIV capsid test is a much more computationally rigorous test than the H1N1 test, so choose whichever is best suited to testing your hardware.
-Running `htop` or `nvidia-smi` from your local machine while a VMD test is running may provide you valuable information about the computational load placed on your cpu(s) and gpu(s) respectively.
+Running `htop` or `nvidia-smi` from your local machine while a VMD test is running may provide you valuable information about the computational load placed on your CPU(s) and GPU(s) respectively.